omnipenguin/jrevolver/README.md

 }
 ```

-#### --mapContent: blacklists and whitelists with non-object values
+#### --mapContent: exclude and allow lists with non-object values

-In order to blacklist or whitelist a permutation for a map where the value is a non-primitive type, it must have a --mapKey property.
+In order to exclude or allow a permutation for a map where the value is a non-primitive type, it must have a --mapKey property.
 But what if you want to filter a value that is an Array, or another non-Object that is also not a JSON primitive type? --mapContent allows you to do this:

 `map_with_mapContent.json`
 ```